jradd/django-newproj-template/readme.md

 # Deploying to a WebFaction Instance

+[Signup for a WebFaction hosting account on the WebFaction website](http://www.webfaction.com?affiliate=kinsa).
+Once you're signed up login to the control panel with your username and password.

+## Setup Databases

-## Setup databases (in the WebFaction control panel):
+In the WebFaction control panel navigate to _Databases_.
 Create a PostgreSQL database for the project.
-Copy the database name, user and password into the project's production settings file.
+Make a note of the _database name_, _user_ and _password_ for later.

-## Setup the WSGI application (in the WebFaction control panel):
+## Setup the mod_wsgi Application

-Create a WSGI type app for each site/project using Python 2.7 along with the latest version of WSGI available.
+In the WebFaction control panel navigate to _Domains/Websites_ and then _Applications_.
+Create a *mod_wsgi* type app for the site using Python 2.7 along with whatever version of mod_wsgi is available for that version of Python.

-## Setup static media apps (in the WebFaction control panel):

-The static media app should be named 'static' and be a Static type app.
+## Setup Static Media Applications

+In the WebFaction control panel navigate to _Domains/Websites_ and then _Applications_.
+Create a _Static_ type app for static media and a _Static type app for dynamic media.
+Name the static media app 'static' and the dynamic media app 'media'.
+Choose an _App type_ of _Static only (no .htaccess)_ and enter _expires max_ into _Extra info_ for both apps.

 _If the app isn't named static, a symlink app can serve as a go-between to still use `/static` as the URL for the app.
 This is kind of weird.
 An example would be the where the static app is named `awesomesite_static` and has a path on the server of `/home/awesomesiteuser/webapps/awesomesite_static/` and the `awesomesite_static_symlink` app serves as a symlink to `/home/awesomesiteuser/webapps/awesomesite_static/static/` in which case the symlink app gets the url of `/static` when setting up the Website in the WebFaction control panel (as opposed to the actual static app which doesn't get it's own URL)._

-Dynamic media app should be named 'media' and be a Static type app.

-## Point the URLs at the Websites, link the apps in to the Websites (in the WebFaction control panel):

-URLs should route as follows:

-* <wsgi_application_name> --> /
-* media --> /media
-* static --> /static
+## Create the 'Website'

+In the WebFaction control panel navigate to _Domains/Websites_ and then _Websites_.
+Click _Add new website_, give it a name and a domain then from _Add an application_ choose _Reuse an existing application_.
+Pick your mod_wsgi application from the list and leave the URL empty, click Save.
+Follow that same method for choosing your static media application, entering a URL of `static` and your dynamic media application, entering a URL of `media`.
+Save the website.

-## Add SSH key so we don't have to continuously input our password:
+## Add your SSH key to the WebFaction Server

+This makes it so you don't have to continuously input our password when connecting over SSH.

-### Copy the key to your WebFaction account.
-Enter:
+### Copy the key to your WebFaction account

-	(local) $ scp ~/.ssh/id_rsa.pub <accountname>@<accountname>.webfactional.com:temp_id_rsa_key.pub
+	(vm) $ scp ~/.ssh/id_rsa.pub <accountname>@<accountname>.webfactional.com:temp_id_rsa_key.pub

 When prompted, enter your password.

-### Open an SSH session to your account.
-Enter:
+### Open an SSH session to your account

-	(local) $ ssh <accountname>@<accountname>.webfactional.com
+	(vm) $ ssh <accountname>@<accountname>.webfactional.com

 When prompted, enter your password.

-### Create ~/.ssh, if it does not already exist.
-Enter:
+### Create ~/.ssh

 	(webfaction) $ mkdir -p $HOME/.ssh

-### Add your key to the authorized_keys file.
-Enter:
+### Add your key to the authorized_keys file

 	(webfaction) $ cat ~/temp_id_rsa_key.pub >> ~/.ssh/authorized_keys

-### Remove the temporary key file.
-Enter:
+### Remove the temporary key file

 	(webfaction) $ rm ~/temp_id_rsa_key.pub

-### Secure the SSH keys.
-Enter:
+### Secure the SSH keys

 	(webfaction) $ chmod 600 ~/.ssh/authorized_keys

-### Secure the SSH directory.
-Enter:
+### Secure the SSH directory

 	(webfaction) $ chmod 700 ~/.ssh

-### Close the SSH session.
+### Close the SSH session

 	(webfaction) $ exit

 ### Verify that your key works properly.
 Open an SSH session to your account, you shouldn't be prompted for your password this time:

-	(local) $ ssh <accountname>@<accountname>.webfactional.com
+	(vm) $ ssh <accountname>@<accountname>.webfactional.com

 #### Close the SSH session.